LWVPullman/LeagueWebsite/docs/_posts/2024-07-15-WA_House_Rep_Forum.md

 Program Description:

-The League of Women Voters of Pullman/Whitman County will host a candidate forum for the Washington State House of Representatives Position.
+The League of Women Voters of Pullman/Whitman County hosted a candidate forum for the Washington State House of Representatives Position on Monday, July 15, at 6:00 PM at Neill Public Library.

-The forum will be held on Monday, July 15, at 6:00 PM at Neill Public Library.
+The candidates: Joe Schmick (R-Colfax, incumbent), Arianna Arends (D-Spokane), and Pam Kohlmeier (D-Spokane).

-The candidates are Joe Schmick (R-Colfax, incumbent), Arianna Arends (D-Spokane), and Pam Kohlmeier (D-Spokane).
+The forum was recorded via Zoom and can be seen on the League's YouTube Channel.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2024-07-15-WA_House_Reps_Forum.jpg)